The Search Engine DuckDuckGo announced an add-on for Chrome. Google Chrome is testing the FLoC scheme or Federated Learning of Cohorts.

 Pound-IT’s principal analyst, Charles King, observed that FLoC faced resistance from three sides.

-- A first group like DuckDuckGo that wants to eliminate curtail online tracking
+- The first group like DuckDuckGo wants to eliminate and curtail online tracking

 - The second one is that reflexively distrust Google in any form, he continued.

-Additionally, companies that rely on traditional cookies I hope to hold onto those technologies or something similar indefinitely.
+Additionally, for companies that rely on traditional cookies, I hope to hold onto those technologies or something similar indefinitely.

 The advertising industry is also concerned with FLoC.
 A FLoC campaign cannot be targeted by a taxonomy.
 Researchers and data scientists will need to conduct their own analysis of FLoC IDs in order to determine how well they will perform in certain campaigns or determine online behavior, explained Louis Ashner